-Note: This functionality is available in the Winter '16 and later versions of the Customer Service (Napili) template.
+Note: This functionality is available in the Winter '16 and later versions of the Customer Service template.

 To assign audience criteria to a page variation.
-See Page Variations and Audience Targeting for Pages and Groups for details and considerations when using audience criteria.
+See Audience Targeting for details and considerations when using audience criteria.

 1. In Page Manager, select the page you want to edit.